solarwinds/appoptics-apm-node/CONTRIBUTING.md

 The patching mechanism works by intercepting `require(...)` calls in `lib/require-patch.js`.
-The require patch interface includes a `register(...)` function, which could be useful for testing patches outside of the traceview module before merging into the core project.
+The require patch interface includes a `register(...)` function, which could be useful for testing patches outside of the appoptics module before merging into the core project.

 RUM injection code lives in `lib/rum.js`, while the templates for it live in